 Photography students attend students for an average of 3 hours a day but class hours could range from 1 to 5 hours.
 Classes typically have 5 to 10 students.

 New Media and Audiovisual Studies students attend classes for an average of 4 to 6 hours a day but class hours could vary anywhere between 1 to 10 hours.
 Classes typically have 5 to 10 students, though electives could be between 20 to 30 students.

-Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; audio recordings of lectures; a computer to take exams; syllabi/readings/assignments in advance; sighted companion; preferential seating in class.
+Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; audio recordings of lectures; a computer to take exams; syllabi/readings/assignments in advance; sighted companion; preferential seating in class; mobility orientation to campus.
 The extent to which these services can be applied to direct-enroll FAMU courses varies.
 Students are suggested to start conversations about accommodations with their Student Services Coordinator early to ensure the program is a good fit.